Malakai Fekitoa

+Malakai Fonokalafi Fekitoa (born 10 May 1992) is a Tongan professional rugby union player who plays as a centre for United Rugby Championship club Benetton and the Tonga national team.

 Early life

 Fekitoa was born in Haʻapai, Tonga.
-He has a sister.
+The son of a carpenter and Meleane Fekitoa, he is the eighth of eight boys and seven girls.
 After playing for Tonga 7s on a tour of New Zealand, he was offered a rugby scholarship and enrolled at Wesley College.